 Help Florida schools save with solar

 Solar United Neighbors is leading a campaign to help Florida schools, houses of worship and others go solar.
 There are ways to finance these projects that allow them to benefit from solar with low to no upfront costs.
 Schools can lower their electric bills from day one.
 Florida’s law does not allow schools to do this.
 We’re going to change that!
+Use the Take Action button below to sign our petition and raise your voice for solar access!

 How we can increase access to solar